Man, Woman, and Fire

-This implies much more than a “job”.
-I mean work in the fullest sense of the word.
+This implies much more than a “job,” I mean work in the fullest sense of the word.
 Work at work.
 Work at home.
 Work for YHWH.
 Work in marriage.
-No man does this without LOVE, which we will explore in Part XII.
+No man does this without LOVE.

 Think of YHWH’s Ten Words coming from a “smoking” Mt.
 Sinai and the tongues (words/language) of fire that rested upon the disciples in Acts 2.
 If good and righteous words are akin to fire, you better believe that there is a counterfeit!
 What do you think the watery river that flows from the mouth of the dragon in Revelation 12:15-16 is metaphorically speaking about?
 Remember, water and fire mirror one another.
 (You can see this comparison in my post on The Rivers of Eden.)

 I love how you brought out the duality of fire and water in this post.
 I also really liked how you discussed woman as a more relational creature and the power of our words.
 It reminds me of a challenge I posted last year about speaking words of water and restraining from words of fire.

 Wonderful post, as always!